Last Updated on October 19, 2020

 Just like our top pick, our runner up also comes courtesy of DEPSTECH.
 What can we do when they’ve got the best endoscope camera models for users who are on a budget?
 It’s another great wireless endoscope that has water resistance and a great camera, and as you’ll see, it’s only a runner up because of one single thing.

 That one single thing is the cable length.
-With the DEPSTECH 1200P you have a 16.4 feet cable.
-While you might think this is an advantage since it’s longer, it is actually at lengths over 12 feet that these kinds of cables start to become unwieldly and are more of an issue than a benefit.
+With the DEPSTECH 2.0 MP 1200P HD Endoscope you have a semi-rigid cable.
 You still get the IP67 waterproofing, as well as the excellent semi-rigid cable, but the length may be more than you’d need.

-The camera is excellent – 2.0 megapixels, a resolution of 1600x1200p, a focal distance of 16”, as well as live feed video.
+The camera is excellent – 2.0 megapixels, a resolution of 800x480p, a focal distance of 2.75in to 15.7in, as well as live feed video.
 The quality is great, and you can record both photos and videos, depending on what you need.
 Again, you get the 30 frames per second recording which is pretty smooth, as well as blue LEDs to light things up at the end if you’re using it in a dark spot.

 All things considered, this is just as good as our top pick, except for that cable length.
 Note, however, that if you do need a long cable in order to reach the places you’ll be inspecting, this could actually prove to be a benefit.
 It’s all up to your use case.